FLAMEGPU/FLAMEGPU/readme.md

 ## Copyright and Software Licence

-FLAME GPU is copyright the University of Sheffield 2009 - 2017.
+FLAME GPU is copyright the University of Sheffield 2009 - 2018.
+Version 1.5.X is released under the MIT open source [licence](LICENSE).
+Previous versions were rleeased under a University of Sheffield End User licence agreement.
-The Library, examples and all source code are covered by the [LICENSE](LICENSE).

 ## Release Notes